 The majority of Alfred Watson’s images of children were those of his two daughters and their friends from the neighborhood.
-His photographs were timeless, revealing both the personalities and activities of children growing up in the fifties as revealed in the images below.
+His photographs were timeless, revealing both the personalities and activities of children growing up in the fifties.

-Sitting on an outside stoop, three boys make their plans for the day while examining the middle child’s toy.
-From their woolen caps to their leather shoes, these children exemplify the freedom of children’s lives in the fifties.
-Artist’s Franklin PA home, 1946.
+Boys’ Club, 1946 Sitting on an outside stoop, three boys make their plans for the day while examining the middle child’s toy.
+These children exemplify the freedom of children’s lives in the fifties.
+Taken in front of artist’s Franklin, PA home.

-As a young girl listens to the latest gossip, a boy stands nearby, his hands behind his back.
-Not a part of the “Girls’ Club” the boy accepts his outsider status and makes no attempt to get closer.
-Artist’s Franklin, PA home, 1946.
+Girl Talk, 1946 As a young girl listens to the latest gossip, a boy stands nearby, his hands behind his back.
+Not a part of the “Girls’ Club” the boy accepts his outsider status.
+This photo was taken in front of the artist’s Franklin, PA home.